 Last seasons competitions were hotly contested, resulting in some very creative and high quality images, some of which can be seen below.
 The summer break got those creative juices flowing in preparation for this seasons competitions, starting with the coveted Bradford Abbas shield.
 This years brief was Shadows, which we managed to meet with a flurry of very creative images, resulting in a convincing win!
 Close on the heels of the BA Shield was the fantastic Overton Cup B & W contest - the results of which you can see below.
-Our next challenge is our Shoot a Theme feature, which this year is Graffiti.
-Fortune favours the brave and first blood has been drawn - let the battle continue!!
+Our next competition will be Macro and Close Up, so get up close and personal with your subject.
+There's sure to be some unusual and exciting images on show for this one!

 Iris Overton Cup